Siteimprove/CMS-plugin-Sitefinity/README.md

 # Siteimprove

 The Siteimprove CMS Plugin bridges the gap between Progress Sitefinity CMS and the Siteimprove Intelligence Platform.
-You are able to put your Siteimprove results to use where they are most valuable â€“ during your content creation and editing process as well as during any operation in the CMS backend pages.
+You are able to put your Siteimprove results to use where they are most valuable – during your content creation and editing process as well as during any operation in the CMS backend pages.

 ## Installation